-Since our beginning 25 years ago, The Community Foundation of Middle Tennessee has grown to be one of the largest community foundations in the United States.
+Since our beginning more than three decades ago, the Community Foundation of Middle Tennessee has grown to be one of the largest community foundations in the United States.
 Donors have entrusted us with 1050 charitable funds, we’ve established relationships with nonprofits through the 40 counties of Middle Tennessee we serve, and we are a leader and a resource for philanthropy for individuals, companies, and families.
 We encourage professional advisors access the Professional Advisor Toolkit, to review our Financial Policies and Investment Guidelines, and explore other information.

 All grants are approved by the Board, assisted by a professional program staff that reviews and evaluates all proposals.

 The Board of Directors is the governing body of the Foundation responsible for administrative policy and authorization of all grants.
 Each of the members bring his or her own experience and background, whether in business, community service, law, education, finance, or other areas, to bear on the direction of the Foundation’s work.
 Their familiarity with local issues and knowledge of changing economic and social conditions sharpens their ability to function and advise Foundation staff.
 It is their responsibility to represent donors’ interests, to monitor grantees, and to ensure, through the years, a most advantageous application of grant dollars.

 The Foundation’s spending policy sets distributions for grants at a fixed percent of the portfolio’s average market value over a prior multiple quarter period.
 This policy covers Unrestricted, Field-of-Interest, Designated, Agency Endowment, Affiliate, and Scholarship Funds.
 The policy was adopted to assure a stable and predictable flow of funds for grantmaking and operating expenses, despite market and yield volatility.